cu-esiil-edu/esiil-stars-student-webpages/index.md

 * Build a **webpage** using `GitHub pages`
 * Learn how to use `Markdown` and `HTML`

-For this first assignment, you're going to create a personal webpage using <a href="https://pages.github.com/" target="_blank">**GitHub pages**</a>.
+For this first assignment, you're going to create a personal webpage using <a href="https://pages.github.com/" target="_blank">**GitHub pages**</a> and <a href="https://www.markdownguide.org/getting-started/" target="_blank">**Markdown**</a>.
 You'll use this webpage to add some biographical information and a photo of yourself.
 Throughout this internship, you'll be updating your webpage with links to assignments (spring), team project progess (summer), and other work that you'll complete (throughout).

 > While not required for this first assignment, you can read more about `git` and `GitHub` in our open <a href="https://www.earthdatascience.org/courses/intro-to-earth-data-science/git-github/" target="_blank">**Earth Data Science**</a> textbook.